silverstripe/silverstripe-registry/docs/en/index.md

 While the default template does its best to be functional and easy-to-style, it's quite likely that you'll need to change the templates.
-You can do so by placing the templates `RegistryPage.ss` and `RegistryPage_show.ss` in your themes templates/Layout folder.
-You can base these off the files found in registry/templates/Layout.
+You can do so by placing the templates `RegistryPage.ss` and `RegistryPage_show.ss` in your themes `templates/SilverStripe/Registry/Layout` folder.
+You can base these off the files found in `vendor/silverstripe/registry/templates/SilverStripe/Registry/Layout`.

 As a further layer of customisation, you can create templates that will be only used when viewing specific registries.
-So if you wanted to create a template that would only be used to view the StaffMember registry, you would create `RegistryPage_StaffMember.ss` and `RegistryPage_StaffMember_show.ss`
+So if you wanted to create a template that would only be used to view the StaffMember registry, you would create `My/Namespaced/StaffMember_RegistryPage.ss` and `My/Namespaced/StaffMember_RegistryPage_show.ss`

 ## Contributing